New Jersey Court Records

 What Information is Contained in a New Jersey Juvenile Record?

-New Jersey juvenile records contain official documents and records of a juvenile’s progress through the New Jersey Juvenile Court System.
-These include complaints, pleadings, orders, arrest, pre-trial documents, probation status, statements, mental health reports, and case disposition.
+New Jersey juvenile records generally contain official documents and records of a juvenile’s progress through the New Jersey Juvenile Court System.
+Such records may include complaints, pleadings, orders, arrest, pre-trial documents, probation status, statements, mental health reports, and case disposition.
 Juvenile records also contain information about the juvenile’s identity, including biographical data such as names, address(es), and contact details.
-New Jersey juvenile records are confidential, except the offense that the juvenile commits involves bodily harm or serious property damage.
+New Jersey juvenile records are confidential, except that the juvenile's offense involves bodily harm or serious property damage.

 What Cases are Heard by New Jersey Juvenile Courts?